Myrsine australis: Life cycle and phenology

-Diet / prey / predators
+Diet, prey and predators

 Diet and foraging

 Red matipo is a fast growing, early colonizing species, yet can also survive within dense forest understorey, and so it is therefore tolerant of varying environmental conditions, such as light.
 As it is found throughout the North, South and Stewart Islands, its climatic tolerance is also high, and once established can live within drought prone, and also frost prone, conditions.
 Red matipo grows well on most soil types. showed that on average, a high level of phosphorus in the soil is beneficial to red matipo’s growth, however it consistently persists at low phosphorus levels, and is altered little in comparison to other New Zealand native plants.

 Predators, parasites, and diseases

 With the introduction of wild grazing mammals such as deer and goats to New Zealands native forests, there has been a widespread loss in the abundance and diversity of its understory flora, red matipo just one example of a large array of species.
 Much like red matipo’s other attributes, it is considered a persistent species in comparison to other native plants when under the pressure of grazing mammals.
 Through research carried out by, when domesticated sheep and cattle were released into forest fragments with a high understorey flora species composition, red matipo was one of the plant species least effected, whether it be by grazing or trampling of the animals.
 Similar results were found by, where the effects of wild grazing mammals were analysed.
 The Australian common brushtail possum, an invasive selective browser, also has a tendency to avoid red matipo foliage, and that in a study of fruit seeds and flowers of the brushtail possum diet in New Zealand, seeds of red matipo were only found occasionally in possum faeces.
-Avian fauna consume the fruit of red matipo, particularly native birds such as the New Zealand bellbird and tui (bird), but also introduced species such as the common blackbird.
+Avian fauna consume the fruit of red matipo, particularly native birds such as the New Zealand bellbird and tūī, but also introduced species such as the common blackbird.
 These birds provide a vital role for red matipo by dispersing its seed in the process.

+There are many types of insects, from moths to beetles to sucking thrips to nondescript gall midges, that affect māpou.